 - On April 25, 2014, 6 students were honored at awards convocation.

-- On April 17, 2014 at 3:00pm in GH195, Dr. Carolyn Tucker (University of Florida) will present on "A Culturally Sensitive Health Self-Empowerment Approach to Reducing Obesity in Culturally Diverse Communities" as part of the Psychology Lecture Series: Health and the Obesity “Crisis”.
+- On April 17, 2014, Dr. Carolyn Tucker (University of Florida) presented on "A Culturally Sensitive Health Self-Empowerment Approach to Reducing Obesity in Culturally Diverse Communities" as part of the Psychology Lecture Series: Health and the Obesity “Crisis”.

 - On March 1, 2014, the Psyched for Life Team, consisting of Angie Draheim (captain) and 3 of her family members, Dr. Aileen Bailey and 2 of her family members, Dr. Anne Marie Brady, Dr. Renee Dennison, Dr. Laraine Glidden, Dr. Cynthia Koenig, Dr. James Mantell and 1 of his family members, Dr. Scott Mirabile, and Dr. Jennifer Tickle participated in the 12-hour, 5th Annual SMCM American Cancer Society Relay for Life event.
-Virtual team members/fundraisers also included Dr. Debbie O'Donnell and Katie Henerson '14.
+Virtual team members/fundraisers also included Dr. Debbie O'Donnell, and Katie Henderson '14.
 Overall, the team helped to raise general and brain cancer awareness as well as $5,248.50 for ACS research & patient support programs.
-The entire Relay event raised $30,768.43 (and counting).
-The next Relay is scheduled for March 2015.
+The entire Relay event raised $30,768.43.
+The next Relay is scheduled for February 28, 2015.

 - On February 21, 2014, Dr. Bruce Lee (John's Hopkins) presented "Systems Science Approaches to Prevent and Control Obesity" as part of the Psychology Lecture Series: Health and the Obesity “Crisis”.